-Parking permits are provided by the Department of Public Safety.
-Permits are issued during orientation or can be picked up at the Public Safety Office at the East Greenwich campus, S111A.
-Student must present their student ID and vehicle registration to receive a permit.
-Students may also apply for a permit online at:
+To obtain an NEIT parking permit, students must provide an NEIT Student I.D. and the vehicle registration certificate to the Department of Public Safety.
+Permits are issued during orientation or can be picked up at the Public Safety Office at the East Greenwich campus, in room S111A.